Michigan Commercial Lease Agreement – PDF – Word

-Gross Lease – The tenant pays the landlord one monthly payment per month and the landlord covers any and all utilities and expenses on the premises including electricity, water, HVAC, heat, taxes, insurance, and common area maintenance.
+- Gross Lease – The tenant pays the landlord a specific rent amount per month and the landlord covers any and all utilities and expenses on the premises including electricity, water, HVAC, heat, taxes, insurance, and common area maintenance.

-Triple Net (NNN) – The tenant pays the landlord a monthly payment along with the duty of paying all utilities and expenses as listed above.
+- Triple Net (NNN) – The tenant pays the landlord a monthly payment along with all utilities and expenses as listed above.

 Once the agreement has been initialized and signed, it becomes legal and binding.

 Michigan Business Entity Search – Prospective tenants can be searched by the entity name through the Department of Licensing and Regulatory Affairs.